patrickfrey/mewa/doc/faq.md

 <a name="astStructure"/>

 ### How to process the AST structure?
-The compiler builds an Abstract Syntax Tree ([AST](ast.md)) with the lexems explicitly declared as leaves and Lua calls bound to the productions as non-leaf nodes.
+The compiler builds an Abstract Syntax Tree ([AST](ast.md)) with the lexems explicitly declared as leaves and _Lua_ calls bound to the productions as non-leaf nodes.
 Keywords of the language specified as strings in the productions are not appearing in the _AST_.
 The compiler calls the topmost nodes of the tree built this way.
-It is assumed that the tree is traversed by the Lua functions called.
-The example language uses a function utils.traverse defined in [typesystem_utils.Lua](../examples/typesystem_utils.Lua) for the tree traversal of sub nodes.
+It is assumed that the tree is traversed by the _Lua_ functions called.
+The example language uses a function utils.traverse defined in [typesystem_utils.lua](../examples/typesystem_utils.lua) for the tree traversal of sub nodes.
 The traversal function sets the current scope or scope-step if defined in the _AST_ and calls the function defined for the _AST_ node.

 <a name="astTraversalAndScope"/>

 ### How to handle lexical scopes?

-The _Scope_ (referring to the lexical scope) is part of the type database and represented as pair of integer numbers, the first element specifying the start of the _scope_ and the second the first element after the last element of the _scope_.
+The _scope_ (referring to the lexical scope) is part of the type database and represented as pair of integer numbers, the first element specifying the start of the _scope_ and the second the first element after the last element of the _scope_.
 Every definition (type,reduction,instance) has a _scope_ definition attached.
 Depending on the current _scope-step_ (an integer number) only the subset of definitions having a _scope_ covering it are visible when resolving or deriving a type.
 The current _scope_ and the current _scope-step_ are set by the tree traversal function before calling the function attached to a node.
 The current _scope_ is set to its previous value after calling the function attached to a node. _Scope_ is usually used to envelop code blocks.
 Substructures on the other hand are preferrably implemented with a context type attached to the definition.
 So class or structure member is defined as type with a name and the owner is attached as context type to it.
 Every resolve type query can contain a set of context type candidates.

 <a name="scopeInstanceAndAllocators"/>

 ### How to store and access scope bound data?

-_Scope_ bound data in form of a Lua object can be stored with [typedb:set_instance](#set_instance) and retrieved exactly with [typedb:this_instance](#this_instance) and implying inheritance (enclosing _scopes_ inherit an object from the parent _scope_) with [typedb:get_instance](#get_instance).
+_Scope_ bound data in form of a _Lua_ object can be stored with [typedb:set_instance](#set_instance) and retrieved exactly with [typedb:this_instance](#this_instance) and implying inheritance (enclosing _scopes_ inherit an object from the parent _scope_) with [typedb:get_instance](#get_instance).

 <a name="tracing"/>

 ### How to debug/trace the _Mewa_ functions?

-A developer of a compiler front-end with Lua using _Mewa_ should not have to debug a program with a C/C++ debugger if something goes wrong.
+A developer of a compiler front-end with _Lua_ using _Mewa_ should not have to debug a program with a C/C++ debugger if something goes wrong.
 Fortunately, the _Mewa_ code for the important functions like typedb:resolve_type and typedb:derive_type is simple.
-I wrote parallel implementations in Lua that do the same.
+I wrote parallel implementations in _Lua_ that do the same.
 The _typedb_ API has been extended with convenient functions that make such parallel implementations possible.
 The following functions are in examples/typesystem_utils.lua:

  * utils.getResolveTypeTrace( typedb, contextType, typeName, tagmask) is the equivalent of typedb:resolve_type
  * utils.getDeriveTypeTrace( typedb, destType, srcType, tagmask, tagmask_pathlen, max_pathlen) is the equivalent of typedb:derive_type